-Candidate Questionaire: Ballotpedia
+Candidate Questionnaire: Ballotpedia

 This is the response to my Ballotpedia Candidate Questionnaire.
 You van view it here.